kundyz/Advanced-SQL/README.md

 * Use Pandas to print the summary statistics for the precipitation data.
 * Design a query to calculate the total number of stations.
 * Design a query to find the most active stations.
-** List the stations and observation counts in descending order.
+  * List the stations and observation counts in descending order.

-Which station has the highest number of observations?
+  * Which station has the highest number of observations?

-Hint: You may need to use functions such as func.min, func.max, func.avg, and func.count in your queries.
+  * Hint: You may need to use functions such as func.min, func.max, func.avg, and func.count in your queries.

-Design a query to retrieve the last 12 months of temperature observation data (tobs).
+* Design a query to retrieve the last 12 months of temperature observation data (tobs).

-Filter by the station with the highest number of observations.
+  * Filter by the station with the highest number of observations.

-Plot the results as a histogram with bins=12.
+  * Plot the results as a histogram with bins=12.
+* Use FLASK to create your routes.

+Output